Christ Church – A Brief History

 Blore’s design for Christ Church is typical of his early church work; it is in Gothic style, but not the full-blooded Gothic which came later in the Victorian era.
 The design retained much of the elegance and symmetry of the Regency period, with its Gothic elements used in a decorative manner.

 The Organ and Pulpit

 In 1876, Queen Victoria Street was cut through the medieval street pattern of the City of London, with the loss of several churches.
-Christ Church was fortunate in being given two articles salvaged from these churches, and these are undoubtedly its finest features: they are its organ and its pulpit.
+Christ Church was fortunate in being given two articles salvaged from these churches, and these are undoubtedly its finest features.

-The pulpit is typical of those designed for Wren’s City churches; it is characteristic of the famous wood carver Grinling Gibbons (1648-1721) and his school.
+It received the organ from St Michael, Queenhithe.
+The case and many pipes of this organ remain in use today, though as part of a Flentrop organ built in 2009.
+The Christ Church pulpit was also received from a former city church.
+It is typical of those designed for Wren’s City churches; it is characteristic of the famous wood carver Grinling Gibbons (1648-1721) and his school.
 The pedestal is modern.

 By the 1890s the parish had not only become more populous but its social character had also changed.
 New houses of palatial proportions were erected along the new embankment, Tite Street was in its heyday as an artist’s colony, Tedworth Square was being completed and the old shops and cottages that once clustered around the junction of Flood Street and Cheyne Walk were being replaced with large blocks of mansion flats.